 How do I know what dimensions and metrics can be used together from Google Analytics?

+Here is a web page that lists out all the dimensions and metrics that are possible to get from the Google Analytics API: https://developers.google.com/analytics/devguides/reporting/core/dimsmets.
 We suggest that when working on this page, you toggle to show API names to make it easier to find what you want.

 How can I see exactly what data is returned through the Google Analytics API?

-- Select your date range.
+5] Select your date range.

-- Type in the metric expressions (metrics) you want to check (max 10).
-You will need the API naming conventions.
+|NOTE: You will need the API naming conventions.
+For example “ga:users” and not “Users”.
 You can get these from the Dimensions and Metrics Explorer.|

 I need to connect to something more granular than "View" in Google Analytics, can I do that?

-How can I report on Segment Data?
+How can I report on Segment Data from Google Analytics?

 You can work with your customer Success Manager to implement flexible mapping for your Google Analytics data.
 That way you can map your individual Google Analytics Segments to your client records and filter on that information for reporting purposes.